Mahii685/PRIVACY_POLICY/PRIVACY_POLICY.md

 6. Internet Usage

-Internet is used only to verify subscription status via Google Play Billing.
+Active Internet Connection Required: Internet access is required to purchase a subscription, verify active subscription status, and restore purchases via Google Play Billing.

+Offline Functionality: Once the subscription is verified, all calculator features, PDF generation, and data processing work fully offline.

-No other data is transmitted.
+No other user data is transmitted to any external server.

 7. Data Deletion